 How You Can Practise Food Cost Control In Your Restaurant

 In order to control your final food costs, there are a number of things that you can do.
-Some are applicable in any country whatsoever, some, on the other hand, is more geography specific due to current market trends.
-Here are some ways to control your food costs is perhaps the most dynamic and tricky restaurant market of the world- Singapore.
+Some are applicable in any country whatsoever, some, on the other hand, is more geography-specific due to current market trends.
+Here are some ways to control your food costs is perhaps the most dynamic and tricky restaurant market in the world- Singapore.

 1. Menu Analysis

 If you want to keep your food costs in check, analyze your menu.
-Menu analysis means reading between your menu, seeing what works and what does not, analyzing which dish can be let go of, which dish needs to be added, which two dishes share the same base ingredient and so cost less, which dishes cost more to you etc. By analyzing your menu, you can take important decisions for your restaurant food cost control.
-You can decide if some dish is a dead burden because it is very slow moving and let it go.
+Menu analysis means reading between your menu, seeing what works and what does not, analyzing which dish can be let go of, which dish needs to be added, which two dishes share the same base ingredient and so cost less, which dishes cost more to you, etc. By analyzing your menu, you can take important decisions for your restaurant food cost control.
+You can decide if some dish is a dead burden because it is very slow-moving and let it go.
 You may also realize that a dish that you had been planning to let go of is actually a fast mover and is generating profits.
+It helps you in controlling restaurant food costs, by only keeping the high performing items on the menu.

 This detailed guide will tell you how to price your menu the right way so that your food costs remain in check.